Shirin20/design-exemple/content/index.md

 Home page
 ==========================

-My name is Shirin Mirkhan and i'm 33 years old. live in kalmar and studying webbprogrammering. i work in the archive department at County Administrative Board Kalmar.
+My name is Shirin Mirkhan and i'm 33 years old.
+I live in kalmar and studying webbprogrammering.
+I work in the archive department at County Administrative Board Kalmar.